siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 Equivalently, the experiment asks which part of the forbidden pair fails.
-Either the isolated bright channel keeps the $4u_0$ density and slows, or a channel that advances at the ordinary speed cannot sustain the $4u_0$ density as an isolated transported branch.
+Either the isolated bright channel keeps the $4u_0$ energy density and slows, or a channel that advances at the ordinary speed cannot sustain the $4u_0$ energy density as an isolated transported branch.

 One implementation is a delay measurement: